lpeacock200/notes/update_ideas.md

     end
   end

-  # return all unique tripfeatures across trips for a location sorted by
+  # return all unique trip_features across trips for a location sorted by
-  # occurrence count. this could be cached to reduce queries, or stored
+  # occurrence count, as a measure of popularity. this could be cached to reduce
-  # daily/weekly in a table
+  # queries, or stored daily/weekly in a table
   def ranked_preferences_per_trip_location; end
 end